This sweet potato hummus can be served with bread as a spread, vegetables as a dip, or with chicken breasts as a condiment.

 - 2.5 mls coriander seeds, lightly toasted

-- 1 400g tin chickpeas, drained, reserve some for garnish
+- 400 g tin chickpeas (total weight), drained, reserve some for garnish

 - 1 large clove garlic, peeled and roughly chopped

 - 90 mls tahini